 In the example, the numbers 6 and 9 are randomly generated from a range of values set by an instructor.

-If a small glass can hold [x] ounces of water, and a large glass can hold [y] ounces of water, what's the total number of ounces in 4 large and 3 small glasses of water?
+If a small glass can hold [x] ounces of water, and a large glass can hold [y] ounces of water, what is the total number of ounces in 4 large and 3 small glasses of water?

 When a student views the question, the variables [x] and [y] are replaced with values that are generated randomly from number ranges that the instructor specifies.

-- The Question Text may contain variables or basic equations.
+- The Question Text must contain at least one variable.
 Surround variables with square brackets.
 Variables are replaced by values when shown to students.

-Variables must consist of letters, and you can't reuse variable names.
+Variables must consist of letters, but "pi" and "e" are reserved, so you can't use them as variables.
+You can't reuse variable names.
 Variables can contain more than one character, such as [ab] or [cd].

 - The Answer Formula is the mathematical expression used to find the correct answer.
 Choose operators from the functions across the top of the Answer Formula box.
 In the example, the formula is 4y+3x.

 The formula is not visible to students.
 The system uses the formula to determine the correct answer to the question.